Stephen-Gordon/payments/README.md

 ## Demo
 https://github.com/Stephen-Gordon/payments/assets/91547618/6d8d36f0-9eaa-4327-b299-eab635eaca1d

+## Features
+The app allows users to receive payments via the base blockchain.
+A user can create a smart contract account using the Privy and ZeroDev SDKs.
+They can then receive USDC via scanning a QR code.
+On receiving a payment, a user receives a push notification using web-push.
+Once a user has some USDC, they can scan another user's QR code to send them USDC.
+If the person is a first-time payee, they can add the payee to their address book.
+The user can then choose an amount to send.
+They are then brought to a confirm page to check the amount and payee.
+Once the payment is sent the user is routed back to view all their transactions history.

 ## Why blockchain
 Blockchain technology was chosen to build the app on top, not just for its open source and community-driven nature but also for its developer-friendly features.
 This technology empowers developers by providing them with auditable and transparent tools, reliable and self-custodial systems, and globally accessible platforms, making them an integral part of the blockchain ecosystem.
 Recent advancements in Layer 2 blockchains have further boosted scalability and transaction throughput, enhancing their UX.